awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

 **About managed nodes**
 After you finish configuring your on\-premises servers, edge devices, and VMs for Systems Manager as described in this section, your hybrid machines are listed in the AWS Management Console and described as *managed nodes*\.
 In the console, the IDs of your hybrid managed nodes are distinguished from Amazon EC2 instances with the prefix "mi\-"\.
 Amazon EC2 instance IDs use the prefix "i\-"\.

 A managed node is any machine configured for Systems Manager\.
 Systems Manager supports instances, edge devices, and on\-premises servers or VMs, including VMs in other cloud environments\.
 Previously, managed nodes were all referred to as managed instances\.
 The term *instance* now refers to EC2 instances only\.
-The [deregister\-managed\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/deregister-managed-instance.html) and [register\-managed\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-managed-instance.html) commands were named before this terminology change\.
+The [deregister\-managed\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/deregister-managed-instance.html) command was named before this terminology change\.

  For more information, see [Managed nodes](managed_instances.md)\.